mdrjjn/northStarAssemblyGuide/README.md

-# northStarAssemblyGuide
+# Northstar by Leap Motion Assembly Guide
-Assembling the Northstar Augmented Reality headset by Leap Lotion using easily available parts within the United States.
+Assembling the North Star Augmented Reality headset by Leap Motion using easily available parts within the United States.